Clifton Association F.C.: History

-Clifton Association was a founder member of the Western League (then called the Bristol and District League) in 1892, and was instrumental in the creation of the Gloucestershire Cup competition in 1888.
+Clifton Association was a founder member of the Western League (then called the Bristol and District League) in 1892, and was instrumental in the creation of the Gloucestershire Cup competition in the 1887–88 season; indeed, Clifton was the first winner, beating Warmley in a final replay.
+Its second and final triumph in the competition came in 1889–90, a 5–0 win over St George in the final made all the more impressive as the game took place on St George's ground.